Skip to main content

 Music and Dance Traditions in St. Lucian Weddings

-St. Lucian wedding music features 3-6 hours of live entertainment costing $1,000-$5,000 USD, with bands typically including 4-8 musicians.
-Music represents the heartbeat of the celebration, with 95% of weddings featuring live performances and specific song traditions passed down through generations.
+St. Lucian wedding music features hours of live entertainment, with bands typically including 4-8 musicians.
+Music represents the heartbeat of the celebration, with most weddings featuring live performances and specific song traditions passed down through generations.

 Traditional Music Styles and Instruments

-Steel pan orchestras consisting of 6-12 players charge $1,500-$3,000 USD for wedding performances, creating the distinctive Caribbean sound that defines many celebrations.
+Steel pan orchestras consisting of several players create the distinctive Caribbean sound that defines many celebrations.
 These bands play both traditional wedding songs and contemporary hits arranged for steel drums.

 Popular wedding music styles include:

-• Calypso performances - 30-45 minute sets with customized lyrics
+• Calypso performances - sets with customized lyrics for the couple

-• Soca dancing music - 2-3 hours of high-energy reception music
+• Soca dancing music - high-energy reception music

 Traditional wedding songs: